Luis Britto García

-Life
+Early life

 Britto García graduated as a lawyer from the Central University of Venezuela in 1962 and obtained a doctorate in law from the same university in 1969.
 He obtained a diploma in Latin American studies at the École pratique des hautes études in Paris in 1982.
 He taught at the faculty of economics and social sciences of the Central University of Venezuela from 1966, becoming a full professor in 1988.
 His non-fiction work includes several historical studies of Caribbean pirates in the early Spanish Empire, including Demonios del mar: corsarios y piratas en Venezuela 1528-1727 ("Demons of the Sea: Corsairs and Pirates in Venezuela 1528-1727").

+Writing

-Britto García is however best known for his fiction.
+Britto García is best known for his fiction.
 His two best known works are 1970's Rajatabla and 1979's Abrapalabra, both winners of the Casa de Las Américas Prize.
 Rajatabla is a collection of short stories which are "characterized by humour and irony, [and] refer to political repression and violence".
 Abrapalabra is a novel "which explores the cultural and political development of Venezuela" in the twentieth century.

+Political views

+García supports the Bolivarian revolution, which he said included "socialism, anti-imperialism, the search for continental unity, dependency theory, social control of natural resources, participatory democracy, intellectual commitment, and even civic-military unity".